 And because pre-paid funerals are at today’s pre-paid prices, we guarantee you a fixed funeral service cost that won’t increase due to inflation or other price increases.

 Call Nikki and the Mid West Funerals team on (08) 9965 2100 for more information, or to arrange a confidential, obligation-free appointment.

 Beautiful headstones and monuments are a dedication to timeless memory.
 A stone memorial provides a permanent site of peace for visiting and reflection.
 The uniqueness of each monument is an important reflection of a unique and special life.

-We aren’t just Funeral Directors; Mid West Funerals can order and install custom designed headstones and memorials according to your wishes.
+Contact Mid West Monuments; they can order and install custom designed headstones and memorials according to your wishes.
 Because each is unique, there are some questions we will discuss with you when organising your special monument, including: